jrs-innovation-center/CODEcampAS/2-first-web-site/name.md

 Now that we have a name, we need to start our first web page:

-Lets create a webpage project using this template
+Lets create a web page project using this template

 <a href="https://hyperdev.com/#!/project/proud-myth" target="\_new">
   Hyperdev: proud-myth
 </a>

-If you don't want to use hyperdev, you can click the advanced option and download to you local computer and run the exercise from there, then use a service like now to deploy to the cloud.
+If you don't want to use Hyperdev, you can select the advanced option and download to you local computer and run the exercise from there, then use a service like [now](https://zeit.co/now) to deploy to the cloud.

 [local instructions](local-instructions)